damianhakert/damianhakert.github.io/source/_posts/2015-02-19-moving-all-your-data.markdown

 That would still take hours.
 No good.

 We have faced and solved this same problem in the past when the amount of data was 5 times smaller.
 (Rsync was not an option even then.)
-What we did then was to use DRBD to move not just the files themselves, but the whole filesystem they sit on.
+What I did at that time was to use DRBD to move not just the files themselves, but the whole filesystem they sit on.
 It is not the fastest solution to move a lot of data, but what is great about it is that you can keep using the filesystem while the data is being moved, and changes will get synchronized continuously.
 No downtime for our users!
 (Except maybe 5 minutes at the start to set up the sync.)

 ## What is DRBD?